 NNAs George Brown Award for Investigations, Finalists:

-Robert Cribb, Wendy-Ann Clarke, Declan Keogh, and Owen Thompson
+Robert Cribb, Wendy-Ann Clarke, Declan Keogh, and Owen Thompson.

 For their in-depth investigation into the federal program designed to fund mental health care for First Nations and Inuit communities.
 The series exposed the program’s systemic failures from red tape to poor oversight leaving many Indigenous people unable to access critical care in moments of crisis.
 The team’s reporting amplified the voices of those most affected and sparked national conversations about accountability and equity in Indigenous healthcare.